What exactly is Medigap? A Medigap plan offers benefits to pay for costs not covered by Medicare Parts A and B.

 What is Medigap and how does it work?

-Medigap is supplemental insurance sold by private companies that can be used along with Medicare Parts A and B to fill the gaps in their coverage.
+Medigap is a supplemental insurance policy sold by private companies that can be used along with Medicare Parts A and B to fill the gaps in their coverage.
 It can help you cover costs related to deductibles, copayments, coinsurance, and more.

-See the graphic below for some of the out-of-pocket costs you may incur in 2021 are in the graphic below.
+See the graphic below for some of the out-of-pocket healthcare costs you may incur in 2021.